MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 communication modes **MACed** or **Full enciphered** the app is using the modern **authenticateAesEv2First** or **authenticateAesEv2NonFirst** methods.
 The app is authenticating only on application level and with **AES-128 keys** only.

+### General commands

+On creation of new files you may encounter an "out of memory" error due to insufficient user memory on the tag.
+This happens very quickly when you create too large Data files, Record files with too many records or applications with a large number of application keys (each key gets part of the application memory usage).
+The **getFreeMemory** lets you find out how many bytes are available on the tag.
+As mentioned before, the deletion of files does not release the storage space.
+The only way to release the tag's memory is the  **formatPicc** command that comes with a confirmation dialog (available on
+UI level only, not on library level).
+This command runs after a successful authentication with the Master Application Key only.

+An interesting command is the **getVersion** command.
+It retrieves the tag specific data like storage size, hardware type and production date.
+This information is used during tag discovery to determine that the tag is of type **Mifare DESFire EV2 or EV3**.
+If the tag is not of these
+("allowed") types the further processing is disabled to avoid any (unwanted) damage of unknown or wrong tags.
+The value return by the command is processed in the 'VersionInfo' class that allows an easy access to all returned data fields.

+A note on the Master Application and it's authentication.
+As this app isn't touching the Master Application this command is bundled in the UI with an 'authenticateLegacy' call to the 'AuthenticateDesfireLegacy' class.
+If your Master Application Key is changed to an AES key this comand won't run properly.

 ## Why does the app stops working ?